-For all matches of the qualifying phase and the play-offs, balls must comply with the IFAB Laws of the Game as well as with the UEFA Equipment Regulations.
+For the qualifying phase, balls must comply with the IFAB Laws of the Game as well as with the UEFA Equipment Regulations.
 The home club must provide the visiting club with match balls of excellent quality for its training session on the day before the match as well as for warming up before the match.
 These match balls must be the same as those used for the match.

-The applicable official UEFA Europa Conference League match ball determined by the UEFA administration must be used for all matches from the group stage and for the official training sessions before these matches.
+The applicable official UEFA Champions League match ball determined by the UEFA administration must be used for all matches from the play-offs and for the official training sessions before these matches.

 The use of two-sided substitution boards (preferably electronic) is compulsory.

-For each match in the qualifying phase and play-offs, the home club must ensure that two substitution boards are available.
+For each match in the qualifying phase, the home club must ensure that two substitution boards are available.

-Goal-line technology (GLT) may be used in accordance with the IFAB Laws of the Game and the FIFA Quality Programme for GLT Testing Manual for the purpose of verifying whether a goal has been scored to support the referee’s decision.
-That decision remains under the sole discretion of the referee and is final.
-UEFA may decide to use GLT in selected matches.
+Goal-line technology (GLT) is used in accordance with the IFAB Laws of the Game and the FIFA Quality Programme for Goal-Line Technology Testing Manual in all matches of the competition as of the play-offs for the purpose of verifying whether a goal has been scored to support the referee’s decision.
+That decision remains at the sole discretion of the referee and is final.

 A failure of the GLT system may in no way prejudice the decision of the referee.
 If necessary, for example in case of a system failure, matches will take place or continue without the use of GLT.

-Pre-installed and certified GLT systems may be used in the qualifying phase and play-offs, subject to UEFA’s approval and the visiting club’s consent.
+Pre-installed and certified GLT systems may be used in the qualifying phase, subject to UEFA’s approval and the visiting club’s consent.
 The host club remains fully responsible for the operation of the system and bears all the associated costs.